PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

     >>> comp3 = Composition(name='comp3', nodes=[m])
     >>> comp3.run({m: [1]})
     >>> # returns: [array([2.])]
-    >>> # 2 is now the default value for m's function's slope, so we get different results
+    >>> # 2 is now the default value for the slope of m's function, so it now produces a different result

 Function Parameters
 ^^^^^^^^^^^^^^^^^^^